velophp/velo/docs/core-concepts.md

 Velo is built around the concept of dynamic **EAV (Entity-Attribute-Values)**.
 Unlike a traditional Laravel application where you define schema using Migrations and Eloquent Models for each entity, Velo allows you to define your schema at runtime.

+## Databases

+Right now Velo supports only MySQL database since its the most popular database and the one that you can host for cheap.
+But rest assured, Velo will have a support for PostgreSQL in the future.

 ## Collections

 A **Collection** is like a table in a standard database.
 It defines the structure and behavior of the data interaction.